azhao1981/statsd/README.md

 --------

 * *buckets*
-  Each stat is in its own "bucket".
-They are not predefined anywhere.
+  Each stat is in its own "bucket(桶)".
+They are not predefined(预先定义的) anywhere.
 Buckets can be named anything that will translate to Graphite (periods make folders, etc)